 Lunch: Boboli Gardens (Museo Giardino di Boboli)

 With Florence being as popular as it is, there is very little peaceful outdoor space in the city…apart from the Boboli Gardens.
-Yes, you have to pay to enter despite the fact that they’re part of the Pitti Palace (entry is, however, included as part of the Firenze card).
+Yes, you have to pay to enter despite the fact that they’re part of the Pitti Palace.
 But it’s worth paying because, with great views over the city and tree-shaded paths to meander, these highly tended gardens make a great space to stop for a while.
 Take a picnic and a good book and it’s easy to lose an hour or two in this serene space.